-To read about the positive effect of being touch did not surprise me.
-I can observe that every day with my clients: apart from the fact, that we can learn something through our body and from our reactions, being touched is also just a positive experience.
+To read about the positive effect of being touched did not surprised me.
+I can observe that every day with my clients: apart from the fact, that we can learn something through our body and from our reactions, being touched is just a positive experience.

 However, the most beautiful massage may go unnoticed of the real benefits, because our attention is still busy with something else.
 Hence, the effect of the touch will not affect us completely and it will not stay.

 Being touched may give a positive experience when you do the following:

 – Be present to what is going on now.

 – Relax every part of your body and feel the release of muscular tensions.